UBB-bibliometrics/search-strategies-priorityareas/GSU_TableauCristin.md

 Multiculturalism and integration is included.

 Mostly we use generic terms, but there were a number of publications specifically about islam/muslims in Europe/Norway, hence the specific search terms for this.
+For the same reason, a focus area in Norway, we include "Sami" as a specific search term.

 ```Ceylon =
 IF (